ncclab-sustech/MOVEA/README.md

 If you find this code useful for your research, please consider citing the following paper: https://doi.org/10.48550/arXiv.2211.05658

 ### Contact
-For any questions or issues related to this implementation, please contact the authors
+We provide some results from the paper in 'others', for any questions or issues related to this implementation, please contact the authors.